-Why would anybody start out a prayer to God commenting on foolishness?
-One of King David’s prayers does.
-My guess is, David wrote this remark because he was called a fool.
+Why would King David start out a prayer commenting on human foolishness?
+My guess is he was called a fool by someone.
 Prayer is a great way of working through insult.
 Nobody likes to be called a fool, but everybody feels like one sometimes.

-Here is a great way to grow wiser by the day: Grooming our listening skills!
-God gave us two ears and one mouth for a reason – we should listen twice before speaking up – but sometimes we talk for two without pausing to lend an ear.
+Grooming our listening skills is a great way to grow wiser; God gave us two ears and one mouth for a reason – we should listen twice before speaking up – but sometimes we talk for two instead of pausing to lend one ear.

-My husband and I are currently in the middle of a recording project.
-Part of it involves designing background vocals of the song we are recording.
-There is no way we could come up with any decent harmony without listening to the lead vocal.
-And once the first harmony track is laid down, the second harmony has to listen to both lead vocal and first harmony to be able to mesh.
-Harmony is based on listening first before contributing another vocal layer.
-A multilayered rich harmony is the ultimate result.
+While my husband and I were recording our Christmas album we wanted to come up with background vocals for most of our songs.
+There is no way we could have created any decent harmony without first listening to the lead vocal.
+And after the first harmony track was laid down, the second harmony had to listen to both lead vocal and first harmony to be able to mesh.
+A multilayered rich harmony was the ultimate result.

 What is true for the sound of music is also true for human interactions.
 We need to listen before we talk.
 Without listening we are not having a conversation but a talking match, and the person who has the last word, wins – not really!
 When everybody talks and nobody listens, everybody loses and nobody gains anything.
 People who only listen to themselves talk will eventually come to a dead end.
 Narcissistic tendencies lead to full time foolishness.